dnguyennk/Investigating-Netflix-Movies-and-Guest-Star-The-Office/README.md

 # Investigating-Netflix-Movies-and-Guest-Star-The-Office
-In this project, I apply Python to solve a real-world data science problem by using everything from lists and loops to pandas and matplotlib, manipulating raw data and drawing conclusions from plots that I create to discover if Netflix’s movies are getting shorter over time and which guest stars appear in the most popular episode of "The Office".
+In this project, I used Python to solve a real-world data science problem by using everything from lists and loops to pandas and matplotlib, manipulating raw data and drawing conclusions from plots that I created to discover if Netflix’s movies are getting shorter over time and which guest stars appear in the most popular episode of "The Office".

 ## 📺 Projects
 ### [Guided project](https://github.com/dnguyennk/Investigating-Netflix-Movies-and-Guest-Star-The-Office/tree/main/guided_project)